-- While cake is cooking I make fresh salted caramel.
+- While the cake is cooking I make the fresh salted caramel.
 In a thick bottomed heavy saucepan cook the sugar on low-medium heat.
 Do not mix the sugar but you can swirl the pan around to mix it that way.
 The sugar will begin to turn to an amber color.

 - Watch the sugar carefully as it can burn quite easily.
 Once it reaches 350F add all of the butter whisking quickly to combine.

 - Remove the saucepan from the heat and whisk in heavy whipping cream, whisk very quickly- the mixture will bubble up but as you whisk will calm down.
 Once combined mix in salt and let cool.

 - Once cool pour into an airtight container i.e. mason jar, plastic container, reused spaghetti sauce jar..etc.
 Store in the fridge.

-- The next day take the cakes out of the freezer and salted caramel out of fridge In a small saucepan heat heavy cream for 4-6 minutes.
-In a medium-sized bowl pour in chocolate chips and pour heavy cream on top of chocolate.
+- The next day take the cakes out of the freezer and salted caramel out of the fridge In a small saucepan heat heavy cream for 4-6 minutes.
+In a medium-sized bowl pour in chocolate chips and pour heavy cream on top of the chocolate.
 Let sit for 3 minutes then stir until completely combined.
 The hot cream will melt the chocolate mix until fully combined and set aside.

 Whipped Cream & Assembly

 - In a bowl of an electric mixer whisk heavy whipping cream, powdered sugar, and dry milk powder until stiff peaks form.
 Set in fridge while preparing the cake.

 - Cut each cake layer in half, to create 4 layers.
 Place one piece on cake plate/serving dish then drizzle 3 tbsp of salted caramel on cake layer and 2 tbsp of ganache then ⅓ of the whipped cream and an extra drizzle of salted caramel, repeat until final cake layer is on top.
-Place chocolate ganache on top of final cake layer, let it drizzle down the sides of cake.
+Place chocolate ganache on top of the final cake layer, let it drizzle down the sides of the cake.
 Sprinkle mini chocolate chips and drizzle more salted caramel on top.
 Store in the fridge.